 Lillis Park Edible Forest

-This planting site starts on the corner of Parkview Drive and Lillis Lane and towards the east side of the park.
-With help from the Girl Scouts of Montana and their families, around twelve Apple and Plums were planted in the park.
+The Lillis Park planting site begins on the corner of Parkview Drive and Lillis Lane and towards the east side of the park.
+With help from the Girl Scouts of Montana and their families, around twelve Apple and Plums were planted in a cluster at the park.